totaltube/frontend/docs/Types.md

 * `RotationStatus` string - for 1 page of category top or top content page it will be `"casting"` o `"normal"` indicating if the content is in casting state or already got CTR counted.
 * `Ctr` float - current content CTR (for category top or top content page).
 * `Views` integer - content views (by default for last month).
+* `SourceSiteId` string - id of source site if grabbed using content sources.
+* `SourceSiteUniqueId` string - unique ID of this content on source site if grabbed using content sources.
 * `ThumbTemplate()` string - function return thumb template URL with %d on the place of thumb number.
 * `Thumb()` string - function return thumb URL.
 * `HiresThumb()` string - function return hires thumb or ordinary thumb if no hires thumb available.